piotrbulkowski/MachShop/README.md

 2. Open the solution and run the project
 3. Navigate to /playground to have fun with GraphQL :)
 ### Development environment
- - .NET Core SDK 3.1
+ - .NET SDK 5
- - Visual Studio 2019
+ - Visual Studio 2019/JetBrains Rider or other IDE
- - SQL Server 2019 Express (not needed atm)